autosome-ru/ibis-challenge/README.md

 2 - internal errors: bugs in the validation code or unhandled formatting errors

-# External dependencies

-The IBIS Benchmarking uses PWMEval (https://github.com/gio31415/PWMEval).
-We have included precompiled PWMEval binary executables in the `cli/` folder for x86-64 Linux distributions.
-If you are using a different system or architecture, please follow these steps to be able to run PWM scoring:
-- Download the PWMEval source code from https://github.com/gio31415/PWMEval and navigate to the downloaded PWMEval repository folder.
-- Compile PWMEval (`pwm_scoring.c`) using the following command: `make -f Makefile` in the source code directory of PWMEval.
-- Update the path to PWMEval in benchmark_example.json (more details in the section "[Gathering benchmark files](#gathering-benchmark-files)").

-The most up-to-date version of PWMEval is included in the PWMScan package: https://gitlab.sib.swiss/EPD/pwmscan

-Note that the PWMEval way of handling Ns in nucleotide sequences is not fully predictable and we explicitly avoided such sequences in the IBIS data.

-# IBIS Benchmarking (to be published)
+# IBIS benchmarking scripts

-## !
-Note, that benchmarking data is hidden during the IBIS challenge hence you won't be able to fully replicate the analysis until the challenge ends (i.e. the command line examples won't work w/o complete test data).
+The benchmarking data labels were hidden during the IBIS challenge but are now accessible in the dedicated ZENODO repository (see above).
+The benchmarking zip-file provided on ZENODO includes both the contents of this repository AND the necessary configuration files and labeled test data to estimate the performance metrics.

-## Gathering benchmark files
+## Unpacking and benchmark files

-Benchmark archive is available at ZENODO_LINK.
+First, please set up the conda environment as for the offline validation scripts, see above.
-After downloading and unpacking it, run the following command to fix benchmark configs if you have x86-64 Linux:
+Next, run the following command to fix benchmark configs if you have x86-64 Linux:

 ```console
 bash cli/format_bench.sh ${PATH_TO_BENCHMARK_DIR} cli/pwm_scoring
 ```

-Otherwise, if you use different system, first visit the "[External dependencies](#external-dependencies)" section, and then replace the default path with your custom path to the PWMEval executable in the previous command:
+Otherwise, if you use a different system or a custom-compiled PWMEval, check  the "[External dependencies](#external-dependencies)" section, and  replace the default path with your custom path to the PWMEval executable:
 ```console
 bash cli/format_bench.sh ${PATH_TO_BENCHMARK_DIR} ${PATH_TO_PWMEval}/pwm_scoring
 ```
+`PATH_TO_BENCHMARK_DIR` should point to the folder where you unpacked the benchmarking suite archive from ZENODO.
+Particularly, it must contain the `BENCHMARK_CONFIGS` and `BENCHMARK_PROCESSED` folders, which contain the benchmark configuration files and the labeled test data.

 ## How to run